ccwhgetgit/lpstrats-DEX/README.md

-DEX Analysis - Liquidity Provision Strategies
+# DEX Analysis - Liquidity Provision Strategies
+Explore how different liquidity provision strategies, such as AMMs, order book-based exchanges, and liquidity pools, have impacted the performance of DEXs over time.
+Data can be collected from various public blockchain explorers, APIs, and DeFi data aggregators.

+Analyse Pools Stats, Swaps and Price data to understand Liquidity Provision Strategies on Uniswap V3.

-Award : 2nd Prize
+### Award : 2nd Prize

 Dataset on Ocean Marketplace : https://market.oceanprotocol.com/asset/did:op:a9facc25e6d27355063df6f0efa8e4c86cf5d3a4a4b55a17c795871fbf6912ec